tharittk/dist-kv-raft/README.md

 The state of each Raft peer is captured in the `Raft` struct.
 It holds all the persistent and volatile state described in the Raft paper, along with channels for coordinating the server's state machine.
 The channel is a preferred way for Go for inter-process communication (ipc).
 In other languages, such as Python, `queue.Queue()` along with `event` can be used in place of Go's channels as well.

-Actually, I discovered later that [gRPC](https://grpc.io/) does all this heavy lifting.
-But I think building Raft from Go's channel gives the best flavor of it.
+Recently, I discovered later that [gRPC](https://grpc.io/) does all this heavy lifting.
+Anyway, I still think building Raft from Go's channel gives the best flavor of it.

 ```go
 type Raft struct {